pragmatrix/emergent/README.md

 ## Building & Running Tests

-Currently, there is not a lot to see.

-On Windows, clone the repository, cd into it, and then check out the submodules with
+**On Windows or macOS**, clone the repository, cd into it, and then check out the submodules with

 ```bash
 git submodule update --init
 ```

-switch to rust beta (needed for ansi message formatting)
+change to Rust beta (needed for ANSI message formatting)

 ```bash
 rustup default beta